 Embrace the Night

-This urban fantasy is a paperback edition that was published by ROC on April 1, 2008 and has 378 pages.
+urban fantasy that was published by ROC on April 1, 2008 and has 378 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Curse the Dawn, Death's Mistress, Hunt the Moon, Chicks Kick Butt, Fury's Kiss, "The Gauntlet", "The Queen's Witch", "House at Cobb End", Midnight's Daughter, Claimed by Shadow, Touch the Dark, Tempt the Stars, "In Vino Veritas", Updating Pritkin, Reap the Wind,

 Third in the Cassandra Palmer urban fantasy series about a hunted Pythia doing her best to stay alive, free her father, and get rid of the geis.

 It’s all fun and games…on the grim side…when you hang with Cassie and Pritkin on this chase through the Père Lachaise cemetery in Paris.
 Upstairs, downstairs, and through so many chambers, LOL.

 The complexity Chance introduces in this world only makes it more fun to read as she brings a different perspective on the interrelationships between vampires and magic-users, especially when its culture is supposed to look up to an ultimate authority, the Pythia, an authority who is only paid lip-service.